 8.8 The Executive drafts a media release which is generally approved by the sitting Panel (if it has been appointed at that point) prior to publication.
-It usually states that an application has been received, provides an outline of the issues in contention and that the substantive President is convening a sitting Panel to consider the matter.
+It usually states that an application has been received, provides an outline of the issues in contention, that the substantive President is convening a sitting Panel to consider the matter and will generally not comment upon the merits of the application.
+In light of this media release and the Takeovers Panel Rules for Proceedings (Procedural Rules) (especially Rules 8 and 12 relating respectively to confidentiality and media canvassing), it will normally not be necessary for parties who are listed to make a separate release to the stock market concerning the making of the application (although those parties remain subject to their obligations to make releases to the stock market throughout Panel proceedings).